-When you employ Joynt and Crawford to provide legal services to you, you are giving us permission to hold information and personal data for our records.
+When you employ Joynt & Crawford LLP to provide legal services to you, you are giving us permission to hold information and personal data for our records.
+Anne Crawford is the partner in charge of data protection within the firm.
 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 The following is a statement of our practices regarding your personal data and how we will treat it.
-The applicable law is the Data Protection Acts 1988 and 2003 (as amended) and from 25 May 2018, the General Data Protection Regulation (the GDPR).
+The applicable law is the General Data Protection Regulation (the GDPR) and the Data Protection Act 2018.

 The categories of your personal data that we may collect includes, but is not limited to, the following: contact details (including names, postal addresses, email addresses and telephone numbers), financial and tax data, correspondence by phone and/or email.

 We collect and process this information to provide legal services to you.
 If your case involves the processing of special categories of data such as medical or health data, we will only process such personal data or special category of personal data for the establishment, exercise or defence of your case and for no other purpose.

 We shall keep any personal data, information and documents relating to you or your business confidential, except where disclosure is required by law or regulation or in other exceptional circumstances.
 In the same way, we must respect the confidentiality of information and documents which we hold for our other clients.
 We cannot, without their express written permission, disclose any of that material to you.